lutherism/GraphNoQL/README.md

 changes is that we use string id's for root calls, and special **Edge** objects for queriying edges.

-Let's look at an example:
+Let's look at an example query:

 ```sh
 {